brookewicz/LabNotebook/Protocols/Microbiome-enrichment.md

 1. Resuspend NEBNext Protein A Magnetic Beads by gently pipetting the slurry up and down until the suspension is homogeneous.
 Alternatively, rotate the tube on a rotating mixer gently for 15 minutes at 4°C. Do not vortex.

+2. In a new microcentrifuge tube, add X μl of **MBD2-Fc protein** and **Y μl of Protein A Magnetic Beads**.
+Mix by pipetting up and down until the beads are completely homogeneous, at least 5-10 times.

+3. Mix the bead-protein mixture by placing the tube in a rotating mixer for 10 minutes at room temperature (~20 ºC).
-2. Prepare the 1X Bind/wash Buffer on ice by diluting 1 part NEBNext Bind/wash Buffer (5X) with 4 parts DNase-free water.
+4. Prepare the 1X Bind/wash Buffer on ice by diluting 1 part NEBNext Bind/wash Buffer (5X) with 4 parts DNase-free water.
 Only 3 mL of buffer is needed to prepare the beads.
-If prepping the buffer for the rest of the protocol too, 1mL per sample is needed.
+	-  If prepping the buffer for the rest of the protocol too, 1mL per sample is needed.
-	- change formula on google sheet to make less at bead prep time and separate calculation for # of samples

-4. In a new microcentrifuge tube, add X μl of **MBD2-Fc protein** and **Y μl of Protein A Magnetic Beads**.
-Mix by pipetting up and down until the beads are completely homogeneous, at least 5-10 times.

-5. Mix the bead-protein mixture by placing the tube in a rotating mixer for 10 minutes at room temperature (~20 ºC).

-6. Briefly spin the tube and place on the magnetic rack for 2–5 minutes or until the beads have collected to the wall of the tube and the solution is clear.
+5. Briefly spin the tube and place on the magnetic rack for 2–5 minutes or until the beads have collected to the wall of the tube and the solution is clear.

-7. Carefully remove the supernatant with a pipette without disturbing the beads.
+6. Carefully remove the supernatant with a pipette without disturbing the beads.

-8. Add 1 ml of 1X Bind/wash Buffer (kept on ice) to the tube to wash the beads.
+7. Add 1 ml of 1X Bind/wash Buffer (kept on ice) to the tube to wash the beads.
 Pipette up and down until the beads are completely homogeneous, at least 5-10 times.

-9. Mix the beads on a rotating mixer for 3 minutes at room temperature.
+8. Mix the beads on a rotating mixer for 3 minutes at room temperature.

-10. Briefly spin the tube and place on the magnetic rack for 2–5 minutes or until the beads have collected to the wall of the tube and the solution is clear.
+9. Briefly spin the tube and place on the magnetic rack for 2–5 minutes or until the beads have collected to the wall of the tube and the solution is clear.

-11. Carefully remove the supernatant with a pipette without disturbing the beads.
+10. Carefully remove the supernatant with a pipette without disturbing the beads.

-12. Repeat steps 7–10.
+11. Repeat steps 7–10.

-13. Remove the tube from the rack and add 160 μl of 1X Bind/wash Buffer (kept on ice) to resuspend the beads.
+12. Remove the tube from the rack and add 160 μl of 1X Bind/wash Buffer (kept on ice) to resuspend the beads.
 For input amounts other than 1 μg, add (Y) μl of **1X Bind/wash Buffer** to resuspend the beads.
 Mix by pipetting up and down a few times.

 `The MBD2-Fc-bound magnetic beads are stable for up to 7 days at 4°C`